awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ### Viewing retained backups<a name="USER_WorkingWithAutomatedBackups.Viewing"></a>

-To view your retained automated backups, switch to the automated backups page\.
-You can view individual snapshots associated with a retained automated backup on the database snapshots page in the console\.
+To view your retained automated backups, choose **Automated backups** in the navigation pane, then choose **Retained**\.
+To view individual snapshots associated with a retained automated backup, choose **Snapshots** in the navigation pane\.
 Alternatively, you can describe individual snapshots associated with a retained automated backup\.
 From there, you can restore a DB instance directly from one of those snapshots\.

 To describe your retained automated backups using the AWS CLI, use one of the following commands: